 In terms of how the steps were designed to appear, two key documents illustrate this:

-Although Historic England are reported in various of the documents as having been consulted, there is no published record of the scope of the content of those discussions nor why Historic England supported reconstruction on the basis of the Woodlands rather than the Pepys plan.
+Although Historic England are reported in various of the documents as having been consulted, there is no published record of the scope of the content of those discussions nor why Historic England supported reconstruction on the basis of the Woodlands rather than the Pepys plan or better still the Francis Place etching at the head of this page.

 As with the earlier application, no artist's impression of the steps was submitted.
 Nor does any consideration seem to have been made about how the finished steps would appear from different view-points – particularly the Queen's House.
 Disturbingly, the contours shown on the two approved plans Grand ascent proposed contours and Grand ascent - general arrangement plan (revised drawing) are not identical.